Europe

-The Best Summer festival and fairs in Sweden
+The Best Summer Festivals in Stockholm & Sweden

-With its long, dark winters, it’s little surprise that Sweden’s natives are keen to make the most of the brighter, sunnier months.
-And with its endless costal islands, inland lakes, vast boreal forests and glaciated mountains, there’s certainly no shortage of dramatic scenery to provide a backdrop to the myriad of festivals and fairs that take place across the nation each summer.
+With their nation’s long, dark winters, it’s little surprise that residents of Sweden are keen to make the most of the sunnier months, when the country’s coastal islands, lakes, forests and mountains provide a scenic backdrop to an array of festivals.

 A performance at the Sweden Rock Festival (Photo: Heini Samuelsen via Flickr / CC BY-SA 2.0)